Transport Canada

 Consolidation Official

-As of June 1, 2009, all consolidated Acts and regulations on the Justice Laws Web site are “official”, meaning that they can be used for evidentiary purposes.
+As of June 1, 2009, the consolidated Acts and regulations on the Justice Laws Website are “official”, meaning that they can be used for evidentiary purposes.

-5. Why aren’t all the acts and regulations available on the Transport Canada Web site?
+4. Why aren’t all the acts and regulations featured on the Transport Canada Web site?

-At present, the most frequently requested acts and regulations are available.
-Additional material is added as time permits, or in response to a specific client request.
+At present, only recently modified acts and regulations are featured with a profile page.
+Additional material will be added when legislation is subject to amendments, or in response to a specific client request.

 Printable versions of consolidated acts and regulations are available for your printing needs from the Justice Canada site.
 They also have a printing help page from their site.